jchan172/scratch-cms/Post-Setup.md

 	heroku db:push postgres://<your username>:<your password>@localhost/<your db name>

+Confirm by typing your app name again.

 There are probably going to be problems, but the important thing is that schema and redactor assets are pushed up to Heroku.

+Change back to Ruby 2.0

+	rvm use 2.0.0

 Compile assets locally.